elastic/Example-Watches/twitter_trends/README.md

 ## Data Assumptions

-The watch assumes each document in Elasticsearch represents a Tweet.
+The watch assumes each document in Elasticsearch represents a tweet.
+All tweets should be indexed into an index starting with "twitter" and use the type "tweet".

+## Demo Data

+In addition to the usual tests, two test data sets are provided for demonstration purposes in the demo_data folder.

+### Demo 1

 A logstash configuration is provided to assist with twitter data collection.
 The user is required to specify the following:

 * keywords - A list of keywords for which they wish to monitor.
 Defaults to 'elasticsearch'.
 * consumer_key - see [here](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-twitter.html#plugins-inputs-twitter-consumer_key)